lrh0000/devops-tools/README.md

 ## Usage

-python autoscale.py <STACK_NAME>
+python autoscale.py <FILENAME>

-* STACK_NAME is the Cloudformation stack your dynamodb tables are under.
+* FILENAME is the json file where you list your tables and autoscaling parameters.
-* Edit the sample **params.json** file, enter the values for RoleARN and the desired autoscaling parameters for the tables.
+* Use the sample **params.json** file for reference, enter the values for RoleARN and the desired autoscaling parameters for the tables.
-* Each table is represented with a JSON object, you can add more for each table and change the table names to match your tables.
+* Each table is represented with a JSON object.
-* The script will set up autoscaling policies for each table defined in the supplied json file.
 * Number of tables does not matter, you can place as many as you want.
-You can create different parameter files for different stacks and environments and run iterations through a bash script or integrate it into your CI/CD pipeline for restoring the autoscaling settings each time a new deployment is run on the DynamoDb stack.
+You can create different parameter files for different environments (such as dev, staging, qa) and integrate it into your CI/CD pipeline for restoring the autoscaling settings each time a new deployment is run on the Dynamodb stack or the autoscaling policies are modified.

 # restore-mappings.py